skills/create-ai-powered-actions/.github/steps/5-step.md

 ### ⌨️ Activity: Try out your action

-1. Create a comment in this issue (or create a new issue).
+If everything works correctly, your workflow should update the joke comments and leave the generic comments unchanged.

+Let's try that out!

-1. Comment with jokes you'd like the AI to rate.
-Here is an example joke you can use:
+1. Right here in this issue, comment with a joke you would like the AI to rate.
+Here are some examples

     ```md
     How many tickles does it take to tickle an octopus?
 Ten-tickles!
     ```

+    ```md
+    Want to hear my pizza joke?
+Never mind, it's too cheesy.
+    ```

+    ```md
+    Why don't sharks eat clowns?
+Because they taste funny.
+    ```

-    You can find example jokes on the [icanhazdadjoke](https://icanhazdadjoke.com/) website.
+    > 🪧 **Note:** You can find more jokes on the [icanhazdadjoke](https://icanhazdadjoke.com/) website.

-1. Comment with regular comments and monitor if they are correctly classified as non-jokes.
+1. Let's try commenting with a non-joke comment and monitor the Actions tab if they are correctly classified.
+Here are some examples.

+    ```md
+    I love learning about GitHub Actions!
+    ```

+    ```md
+    What's the weather like today?
+    ```

+    ```md
+    Can someone help me with my code?
+    ```

 1. Mona will post the exercise review once your new Rate Joke workflow completes **successfully**!

    <details>
    <summary>Having trouble? 🤷</summary><br/>